Leaving a legacy: Why everyone needs an estate plan

 How to create a well-rounded estate plan

-Creating an estate plan may feel uncomfortable – death is a delicate topic, after all – but having one in place will ensure your assets are properly distributed and lessen any tax burdens for your chosen beneficiaries, which can be your children, charities, or other entities.
-Common misconception indicates estate planning is only for the wealthy, but an estate covers a lot more than your finances.
+Creating an estate plan may feel uncomfortable, but having one in place will ensure your assets are properly distributed and lessen any tax burdens for your chosen beneficiaries, which can be your children, charities, or other entities.
+Estate planning may feel like it’s only for the wealthy, but an estate plan covers a lot more than your finances.

 - Your will